TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 $$ (advection1)

-This first order hyperbolic PDE describes the propagation of a disturbance (e.g., waves, pollutants, particles) $c(x,t)$ with a constant flow speed $u$ in an infinite long 1D domain.
+This first order hyperbolic PDE describes the propagation of a disturbance or pulse $c(x,t)$ with a constant speed $u$ through a fluid in an infinite long 1D domain.
+Examples are a single wave ($c$ being the wave amplitude), or a pollutant ($c$ as concentration).

 Given any initial condition $c(x,0) = c^0(x)$ the solution at any *later* time is given by $c(x,t) = c^0(x-ut)$.
 This can be verified by computing the $t-$ and $x-$derivatives of the solution and substituting into the equation above.
 The function $c^0(x-ut)$ is a solution for **right-travelling waves**, since the graph of $c^0(x-ut)$ is simply the graph of $c^0(x)$ shifted to the right by $ut$ spatial units.
 As time increases, the profile $c^0(x)$ moves to the right at speed $u$.
-Thus solutions are simply propagated, or **advected**, with constant speed $u$ without *deforming*, that is, no change in shape.
+Thus solutions are propagated, or **advected**, with constant speed $u$ without *deforming*, that is, no change in shape.
 If $u > 0$, propagation is from left to right.
 If $u < 0$, propagation is from right to left, that is, **left-travelling waves**.

-Advection is thus an example of transport by fluid motion.
+Advection is an example of transport by fluid motion.
 Another example is **convection** which is the transport of a fluid (water or air) in response to heat, for instance, boiling water.
 Although, these two terms are interchangeably in mathematical sense, <u>advection</u> is the usual term (especially in hydraulic engineering).

 The above described problem is an initial value problem (IVP).
 Now, let us consider a 1D domain with a finite length $L$, that is, $0 \leq x \leq L$.